 The large majority of older workers have a great deal of value to offer employers.
 They’re knowledgeable in their work and possess life experience that younger workers do not.
 They want to work and are flexible with their schedule.
 They’re dependable, able to mentor others, and are great role models.
-These are but a few qualities of the older worker.

 Without intending to, or without knowing it, mature workers can come across as arrogant, condescending; that behavior can invite rejection.
 Examine your beliefs and assumptions and work hard to be open and communicative with your interviewer, without prejudice of any kind.

 Susan Jepson is an older worker, so she speaks objectively.

 If you happen to be one who practices reverse ageism against younger interviewers, remember that the person sitting across from you deserves as much respect as you do.

 1. She earned her job.
 Whether she has less experience on the job than you is irrelevant.
 Someone in the company determined that she was the most capable to manage a group of people.
 And yes, they could have been wrong.

 2. Her job is to hire the best person.
 You are the best person, but if you show contempt or even hint to your superiority, she won’t see your talent through the less-than-desirable attitude you demonstrate.

 3. She will appreciate your points of view.
 Once assured you’re not after her job, she may see you as a mentor and role model.
 Younger colleagues like the approval of older workers.
 Take it from someone who supervised someone 20 years my senior; her approval meant a lot to me.

 4, She might have some growing to do.
 And if you want to succeed, you’ll realize that people of all ages have some growing to do, including you.
 You can help her through this process by building her self-esteem and confidence.
 It’s a wonderful thing to see someone grow under your tutelage.